HOLLY LEWIS, CPDT-KA

 My dog, Hershey, started it in 2002.
 She lunged and barked at other dogs, and I didn’t know what to do.
 I wanted to support her so she’d feel safe and not feel the need to react to other dogs.
 I was volunteering at the Wisconsin Humane Society and fostering with a breed rescue as I started learning about training to help Hershey.
 I began spending vacation time from my “real job” learning about dog training and behavior.
 As Hershey came into her own, I did too.
-As a lifelong dog lover, it was so much fun to have found my passion.
+As a lifelong dog lover, it is so much fun to have found my passion.
 Coincidentally, I started college as an education major and eventually shifted course.
 Now, I’ve come full circle to teaching, only I am teaching people and dogs.
 In 2011, I started Cold Nose Canine and I’ve been loving my job ever since.

 My personal dogs have all added to my training and education.
 I believe my dogs come to me for a reason, as I learn something different from each one.